Falling in love with rugged and majestic Donegal is easy and their motto, "Up here, it's different", is certainly true.

 Read more: Northern Ireland and Game of Thrones tours

-If the isolation gets too much, Letterkenny is a decent sized city, with about 20,000 people, and offers all the normal amenities.
-If you need something more, go across the border to Derry for a larger city (around 85,000).
+If the isolation gets too much, Letterkenny is a decent sized town, with about 20,000 people, and offers all the normal amenities.
+If you need something more, go across the border to Derry City for a larger population of around 85,000.

-Several towns are worth visiting, such as Donegal Town, with it’s Triangle downtown of touristy shops, Buncrana on the scenic Inishowen peninsula, or Bunbeg in the Gaeltacht.
+Several towns are worth visiting like Donegal Town, with it’s Triangle downtown of touristy shops, Buncrana on the scenic Inishowen peninsula and Bunbeg in the Gaeltacht.

-However, the true charms of Donegal are its wild places, in my opinion.
-Some of my favorite experiences include:
+However, the true charms of Donegal are its wild places and some of my favorite experiences include:

 Driving the Inishowen 100, a scenic road around the northern peninsula.